4RGY/4RGY/README.md

-# Hi there, I'm Argy Anggara 🚀
+# Hi there, I'm Argy Anggara.

 An Information Systems student passionately diving into the worlds of **Data Analysis** and **Software Development**.